Skip to main content

 8. Land Transfers

-You drive from Kathmandu to Kathmandu and after the completion of the trek again driving from Pokhara to Kathmandu.
+You will fly from Kathmandu to Tumlingtar and further drive to Num.
+After the completion of the trek, you will be transferred by domestic flight from Tumlingtar to Kathmandu.

 9. Personal Expenses – Approximate money you should carry on the trek

-Our 22 days Makalu Trek cost is all inclusive of your accommodation, meals, permits and other official expenses.(See price includes and excludes section for more detail).
+Our 20 days Makalu Base Camp Trek cost is all inclusive of your accommodation, meals, permits and other official expenses.(See price includes and excludes section for more detail).
 Besides, other expenses depend on your spending habits.
 A USD 10-15 is sufficient to buy bottled water, snacks, chocolate bars, hot and cold drinks, and showers during the trek besides your included meals and accommodation.

 10. Money Exchange